-- The dispersed settlement pattern should be preserved to retain the spacious, open, rural character of the village. - Development within the Conservation Area should adhere to the pattern and character of existing settlement, and respect the historic heart of Combe. - Vistas along Church Walk, the approach to St. Laurence's Church, across the village greens, and across Alma Grove field should be preserved as part of the historic street scene. - New development at the margins of the settlement should respect the form and character of the village of Combe and Combe's East End so as to blend-in with the scale, density and rural appearance of the parish. - Development in the open countryside, beyond the current settlement area, should only be permitted in exceptional circumstances, and in accordance with the principles of the West Oxfordshire Local Plan and the Cotswolds AONB.
+- The dispersed settlement pattern should be preserved to retain the spacious, open, rural character of the village. - Development within the Conservation Area should adhere to the pattern and character of existing settlement, respect the historic heart of Combe, and conserve or enhance the village's heritage assets. - Vistas along Church Walk, the approach to St. Laurence's Church, across the village greens, and across Alma Grove field should be preserved as part of the historic street scene. - New development at the margins of the settlement should respect the form and character of the village of Combe and Combe's East End so as to blend-in with the scale, density and rural appearance of the parish. - Development in the open countryside, beyond the current settlement area, should only be permitted in exceptional circumstances, and in accordance with the principles of the West Oxfordshire Local Plan and the Cotswolds AONB.